checkmyprojects/react-weather-app/README.md

 - ~~I would like to display a picture of the city it displays the weather of, but i couldn't find a free API to do that~~.
 Done, it gets the image using Pexels API.

+- ~~Add author name and link to original image~~.
+Done, now links to author or just to pexels if no image is found.

 - Make it change theme with local time (day / night).

 ## Install: